 - Wrong: Sleep in and wake up regretting those scotches in the hotel bar.
 Get up and spend an hour looking for a hearty breakfast like you get back home.

-- Right: Get up, even if you were up late the night before (you'll have a chance for a sleep later).
-Get something light for breakfast, like coffee and some churros (strips of doughnut), which is a typical Spanish breakfast.
+- Right: Get up, even if you were up late the night before (you'll have a chance for sleep later).
+Get something light for breakfast, such as coffee and some churros, which is a typical Spanish breakfast.
 You ate late the night before, so you shouldn’t be too hungry.
 Then head out to see the sights.

-- Wrong: Fail in finding a hearty breakfast like you get back home.
-Settle for something you didn't really want and then finally set out to see the sights.
+- Wrong: You fail in finding a hearty breakfast like the kind you get back home.
+You settle for something you didn't really want and then finally set out to see the sights.

-- Right: You could already be enjoying the sights by now.
+- Right: You should be out enjoying the sights by now.

 1 to 2:30 p.m.

-- Wrong: After having spent the last few hours in a big museum, like the Prada in Madrid or the Picasso Museum in Barcelona, out to find lunch at about 2:30 p.m.
-Find that everything is closed for siesta.
-Shops like drugstores are closed, too.
+- Wrong: After having spent the last few hours in a big museum, such as the Prada in Madrid or the Picasso Museum in Barcelona, head out to find lunch at about 2:30 p.m.
+You find that everything is closed for siesta.
+Shops such as drugstores are closed, too.

 - Right: Eat a big lunch, Spanish style, at 1 p.m.
 Take your time since this is when the Spanish have their main meal of the day.

-- Wrong: Fail in finding anywhere nice to eat lunch.
-Eat at McDonald’s since it’s the only thing open.
-Go to an art gallery.
-Guess what?
-That’s right, it's closed.
+- Wrong: You fail in finding anywhere nice to eat lunch and end up at McDonald’s since it’s the only thing open.
+You decide to go to an art gallery, but guess what?
+It's closed.